 And I also decided to check out the Teeth exhibition in the Wellcome Collection, using the large print guide there to read the information.
 And that was really interesting too, it’s amazing and sometimes quite disturbing how things were done in the old days, so it’s fascinating to see how dentistry has evolved over time, thankfully for the better.
 If you think you’re scared of the dentist now, it would have been far worse in centuries gone by!
 See my photos for a taste of what the exhibition has to offer.

-I also took advantage of the nice weather to go on a few walking tours, a couple of which were guided group tours.
+I took advantage of the nice weather to go on a few walking tours this month, a couple of which were guided group tours.

 The other tour I did was the The Original Loo Tour by London Loo Tours.
 I fancied doing something a bit different, and this is certainly it!
 And it may sound weird doing a tour of London’s toilets, but it was really fun and interesting.
 We had a friendly, enthusiastic, knowledgeable guide, and she showed us a variety of different and unusual loos, while telling us about the history of sanitation in the city.
 And there were only 3 of us on the tour, I picked a nice quiet day, so it was very conversational as we went around together.
 I never imagined I’d be going around the city taking photos of toilets but it has given me some good memories of the day.
 London Loo Tours do a few other walks as well, so I will probably do those at some point.